ShreyansPNF/Simple-Weather/README.md

 # Simple-Weather
-Just a simple python program to display the weather of your choice along with other information
+Just a simple python program to display the weather of your choice along with other information **Note: The program will not run without the 'requests' library!! **
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 This program is capable of the following:
 -Humidity